Agents are required to complete 30 real estate CE credits in their two year cycle, with a minimum of 15 CE credits in the first year of the cycle.

 All classes have been approved by the Commissioner of Commerce for the number of hours specified unless otherwise noted

 Education Card: $100 for new or current REALTOR members or $12 per credit hour.
-Education Cards are good from August through June.
-(Example: 2023 Cards can be used August 2023 – June 2024.)
+Education Cards are good from July 1st of that year through June 30th of the following year.

 - Pre-registration for classes is required